 - (541) 701–9137

 CLS Remote Operations

-Normal school operations at Columbia will be suspended through Tuesday, April 28.
-As part of our commitment to the education of our students, our staff will continue serving CLS families by providing materials and instructions so that the school year may continue at home.
+On-site learning operations at Columbia will be suspended for the remainder of the school year.
+As part of our commitment to the education of our students, our staff will continue serving CLS families by providing materials and instructions so that this school year may continue at home.
 The general curriculum is already prepared in all subjects.
 If student families can access the Internet, we will be able to communicate well enough that students will hopefully not fall behind in their studies.

 - Identify a desktop, laptop, or tablet computer that can be used for watching video.
 If it plays YouTube, it should work for our purposes.

 - Ensure that there is sufficient Internet connectivity at home for students to work online.
 If there is not, Spectrum is offering 60 days of free Internet service for this purpose.
 To contact them, call 1–844–488–8395.

 - Identify a place that can be set aside for school work.
 It should be conducive to continuous focus on a quiet task.
 It will help if the computer can be used there when needed.

 If there is a problem with these tasks, please contact the school (email@example.com) or the teacher directly.